Elephants

 • All elephants are herd animals with a very definite social structure.

-• Herds are led by a matriarch, usually the oldest female, and are made up of daughters, sisters and their offspring.
+• Family herds are led by a matriarch, usually the oldest female, and are made up of daughters, sisters, and their offspring.

-• Male elephants stay with the herd through adolescence and then move away as they grow older.
+• Male elephants stay with the herd through adolescence and leave the herd around the age of 15.

-• Male elephants often stay independent, but sometimes band together in bachelor pods.
+• Male elephants can remain solitary but often band together in small bachelor groups.

-• African savannah elephants can live in very large herds consisting of anywhere from 20 to 70 individuals, while the African forest elephants like the Asian elephants generally live in smaller herds.
+• African savanna elephants can live in very large herds consisting of anywhere from 20 to 70 individuals.
+It is common for the African forest elephants and the Asian elephants to live in smaller herds.

 Diet

-• All elephant species are herbivores, consuming only plant material.
-You can help The Sanctuary feed an elephant for a day with a donation of $50.
+• All elephants are herbivores, consuming only plant material.
+You can help The Sanctuary Feed an Elephant for a day with a donation of $50.

-• Asians are grazers and consume a similar range of plants, including large amounts of bamboo.
+• Asian elephants are primarily grazers, consuming a wide range of grasses and plants, including large amounts of bamboo.

 Herd of African Elephants at The Elephant Sanctuary in Tennessee